Last Updated on

 - No infections or complications:

-There are almost no chances of the mother contracting any infection in a vaginal birth.
-However, a caesarean delivery can lead to infection of the wound and of the uterus lining or urinary tract.
-Also cases of adhesion are higher in a C-section, where the internal organs stick or fuse together.
+There are fewer chances of the mother contracting any infection in a vaginal birth.
+However, caesarean delivery can lead to infection of the wound and of the uterus lining or urinary tract.
+Also, cases of adhesion are higher in a C-section, where the internal organs stick or fuse together.

 - No risk of anaesthesia:

-A normal delivery does not need anaesthesia and this eliminates the risk associated with it.
+A normal delivery needs LOCAL anaesthesia (LA) and this eliminates the risk associated with spinal and general anaesthesia.
 Nausea, low blood pressure, headache and even nerve damages are common side effects of anaesthesia during a C-section.
 Anaesthesia is a critical part of any surgical procedure and could lead to aspiration if not done properly.

 - Immediate Post-partum care: